 These describe how you want the effect to behave, so play around with them until you find an effect that suits your liking.

-You'll also have the option to move animations around as you edit your slides with the "Reorder Animation" function in the top ribbon.
+You'll also have the option to move animations around as you edit your slides by clicking on the Animation Pane button, then reordering the animations in the list that pops up.

 7. Save your presentation.